googlesamples/arcore-depth-lab/README.md

   * False-color depth map

 ## Building and Running Samples
-These samples require
-[ARCore SDK for Unity](https://github.com/google-ar/arcore-unity-sdk) v1.18.0 or
+These samples target [Unity 2018.4.16f1](https://unity3d.com) and require [ARCore SDK for Unity](https://github.com/google-ar/arcore-unity-sdk) v1.18.0 or newer.
-newer.
 Download and import [`arcore-unity-sdk-1.18.0.unitypackage`](https://github.com/google-ar/arcore-unity-sdk/releases) or newer into the sample project.
 Close and reopen the project and reimport all demo shaders to resolve any dependency issues in the Unity editor.
+This project only builds with the Build Platform **Android**. **Instant Preview** is not enabled for Depth API yet.
+Build the project to an Android device instead of using the **Play** button in the Unity editor.

 Individual scenes can be built and run by just enabling a particular scene, e.g.
 `FogEffect` to try out the depth-aware fog filter.

 We also provide a demo user interface that allows users to seamlessly switch between examples.
-Please make sure to set the Build Platform to **Android** and verify that the main `DemoCarousel` scene is the first enabled scene in the `Scenes In Build` list under `Build Settings`.
+Please make sure to set the **Build Platform** to **Android** and verify that the main `DemoCarousel` scene is the first enabled scene in the **Scenes In Build** list under **Build Settings**.
 Enable all scenes that are part of the demo user interface.

 `Assets/ARRealismDemos/DemoCarousel/Scenes/DemoCarousel.unity